sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^642]: "In the available bhāṣya reading we have “kasyacittam syāditi śabdārthaḥ“ While the Vivaraṇakāra adds “evam“ to “śabdārthaḥ“"

- “[tadyathā. ityarthaḥ](http://॑# "The available bhāṣya reading is “na parapratiṣtham“ whereas the Vivaraṇa has “apratiṣṭham”")”,i.e., the meaning of the word is that it has no support.
+ “tadyathā. ityarthaḥ[^858]”,i.e., the meaning of the word is that it has no support.
 Similarly, the statement 'Devadatta is well' means ‘He is without illness’and not that he is established in himself.

+[^858]: "The available bhāṣya reading is “na parapratiṣtham“ whereas the Vivaraṇa has “apratiṣṭham”"

  In that context pointing out the invalidity (of the argument) (given) through the reason of dṛśyatvāt[^643]which condradicts direct perception, contradicts usage in the world and contradicts day-to-day worldly behaviour he says “svabuddhi dṛśyate[^644]”.